“Slowing watching you slip away

 They are also quite effective at generating leads.

-Let’s say you are a real estate investor publishing current deals that you have under contract on your website, and either a retail buyer or a potential co-investor are looking to do a deal with you or buy the contract.
+Let’s say you are a real estate investor publishing current deals that you have under contract on your website.
+A retail buyer or a potential co-investor is looking to make a deal with you or buy the contract.

-If they don’t find what they are looking for, they usually leave.
+They usually leave if they don’t find what they are looking for.

-In this case, you could have a website exit survey in place that offers several things that make them leave their contact information.
+In this case, you could have a website exit survey that offers several things that make them leave their contact information.

 These are the questions you could ask: